chocolatey-community/chocolatey-packages/automatic/ruby/README.md

 ## Package Parameters

-- `InstallDir` - Ruby installation directory, by default `c:\tools\RubyXY` where XY are major and minor version parts.
+- `/InstallDir` - Ruby installation directory, by default `c:\tools\RubyXY` where XY are major and minor version parts.
-- `NoPath`     - Do not add ruby bin folder to machine PATH.
+- `/NoPath`     - Do not add ruby bin folder to machine PATH.